mozilla/translation-service/README.md

 `PORT` - service port (default is 8000)

-`LOGGING_LEVEL` - ERROR,WARNING,INFOR or DEBUG (default is INFO)
+`LOGGING_LEVEL` - ERROR, WARNING, INFO or DEBUG (default is INFO)

 `WORKERS` - number of bergamot-translator workers (default is 1).
-0 - automatircally set as number of available CPUs.
+0 - automatically set as number of available CPUs.
-It is recommended to minimize worekrs and scale horizontaly with k8s means.
+It is recommended to minimize workers and scale horizontaly with k8s means.

 ## Testing